 If you have been to “the Kyoto of the East” before, or want to move away from the the tourist crowds and want to see more hidden locations of Kamakura, please read this article Kamakura – off the beaten track

-How to get to Kamakura
+How to get to Kamakura from Tokyo

 Getting around in Kamakura

-Kamakura is a relatively small sized town and you can easily explore the centre on foot or – if you feel a little more adventurous – by (rental) bike.
+Kamakura is a relatively small sized town and you can easily explore the centre on foot or – if you feel a little more adventurous – by (electric) rental bike.
 There are also buses and taxis in Kamakura to take you to the more isolated sights like Zeniarai Benten and Zuisenji.

 Admission fee ¥500 per adult